Bitget Review

 - Multi-signature wallets: Cold wallet movements require multiple private key approvals from geographically separated team members.
 No single employee can move funds alone

-- TLS 1.3 encryption: I checked the security headers and found properly configured HSTS, secure cookie flags, and modern TLS implementation.
+- TLS 1.3 encryption: The security headers are properly configured (HSTS, secure cookie flags, modern TLS implementation).
 Nothing unusual, nothing missing

 - DDoS protection: Enterprise Cloudflare setup with redundant infrastructure.
-During the January 2026 market crash, the platform stayed accessible while two smaller exchanges I was monitoring went down
+During the January 2026 market crash, the platform stayed accessible while smaller exchanges went down

 - Hardware Security Modules: Private key operations happen inside tamper-resistant hardware.
 Standard for exchanges of this size but not universal

-- Penetration testing: Bitget says they engage third-party firms for regular testing.
-I could not independently verify the frequency or results since reports are not public
+- Penetration testing: Bitget states they engage third-party firms for regular testing.
+The frequency and results are not publicly disclosed, so this cannot be independently verified

-- Google Authenticator 2FA: I set this up on day one.
+- Google Authenticator 2FA: Set this up immediately.
 Bitget also supports SMS and email verification, but use Authenticator.
 SIM-swapping attacks are real, and SMS 2FA is vulnerable.
-One thing I did not like: Bitget encourages but does not require 2FA.
-They should mandate it
+Note: Bitget encourages but does not require 2FA.
+Mandating it would be a stronger default

-- Withdrawal whitelist: Once enabled, funds can only go to addresses you pre-approved.
-New addresses sit in a 24-hour waiting period.
-I enabled this on day two and consider it non-negotiable for any exchange account
+- Withdrawal whitelist: Once enabled, funds can only go to pre-approved addresses.
+New addresses sit in a 24-hour waiting period, which is non-negotiable for any exchange account

 - Fund password: A separate password required for every withdrawal.
-Even if someone accessed my account credentials, they would need this second password to move money
+Even if account credentials are compromised, a second password is needed to move money

-- Device management: Full log of every device that accessed my account, with the ability to kill remote sessions.
-I received email alerts for new device logins within seconds
+- Device management: Full log of every device that accessed the account, with the ability to kill remote sessions.
+Email alerts for new device logins arrive within seconds

 - IP whitelisting for API: If you use trading bots or API access, you can lock it to specific IP addresses